 - A. A completed application shall consist of the following items unless a written waiver from the applicant has been granted by the Board: a completed application form, accompanied by (1) names and addresses of all abutters, taken from the town records not more than five (5) days before the day of filing, and (2) payment to cover filing and notification fees.
 Four copies of the Plat are required, prepared at any scale between 1" = 20' and 1" = 400'.
 The outside dimensions of the Mylar shall be 17 x 22 inches, or 22 x 34 inches, except as may be otherwise specified by the Grafton County Registry of Deeds. - B. The plat shall show the following information: - 1.
 Proposed subdivision name or identifying title: name and address of the applicant and of the owner, if other than the applicant. - North arrow, scale, date of the plan: name, license number and seal of the surveyor; signature block for Board endorsement. - 3.
 Names of all abutting subdivisions, streets, easements, building lines, parks and public places, and similar facts regarding abutting properties. - 4.
 Locus plan showing general location of the total tract within the town and the zoning district(s). - 5.
 Boundary survey including bearings, distances and the location of permanent markers.
-The survey shall be conducted according to the standards outlined by the New Hampshire Land Surveyors Association (see Appendix A). - Location and profiles with elevations of existing and proposed water mains, sewers, culverts, drains, and proposed connections or alternative means of providing water supply and disposal of sewage and surface drainage. - 7.
-Existing and proposed easements, rights-of-way, driveways and buildings or other structures. - 8.
-Location of property lines, including entire undivided lot, lot areas in square feet and acres, frontage on public rights-of-way, and building setback lines.
-Each lot shall be numbered according to the Town tax map numbering system.
+Curved boundary lines shall show radius, chord, and length. - Location and profiles with elevations of existing and proposed water mains, sewers, culverts, drains, and proposed connections or alternative means of providing water supply and disposal of sewage and surface drainage. - 7.
+Existing and proposed easements, rights-of-way, driveways and buildings or other structures.

-- 9. Water courses, ponds, standing water, rock ledges, stone walls and other natural features; existing and proposed foliage lines; and open space to be preserved. - 10.
+- 8. Location of property lines, including entire undivided lot, lot areas in square feet and acres, frontage on public rights-of-way, and building setback lines.
+Each lot shall be numbered according to the Town tax map numbering system. - 9.
+Water courses, ponds, standing water, rock ledges, stone walls and other natural features; existing and proposed foliage lines; and open space to be preserved. - 10.
 Existing and proposed streets with names, classification, travel surface widths and right-of-way widths.
 (See Appendix B for road standards.) - 11.
 Final road profiles, center line stationing and cross sections. - 12.
-Existing and proposed topographic contours based upon the USGS topographical data, with spot elevations where necessary. - 13.
-Soil data based on Grafton County Soil Survey, including wetland delineation; and flood hazard areas. - 14.
-Location of percolation tests and test results; location of 75-foot well radius and 4,000 square-foot septic - 15.
-Base flood elevations.
+Existing and proposed topographic contours with spot elevations where necessary, with a maximum contour interval of 5 feet on lots less than 5 acres in size, and a maximum interval of 20 feet on lots greater than 5 acres.
+The source of contour data and the contour interval should be appropriate to lot size and conditions, shall be indicated on the plan, and shall be subject to the approval of the Board. - 13.
+Soil data based on Grafton County Soil Survey, including wetland delineation; and flood hazard areas. - Location of percolation tests and test results; location of 75-foot well radius and 4,000 square-foot septic area. - 15.
+Base flood elevations and flood hazard areas, based on available FEMA maps. - 16.
+Comprehensive Shoreland Protection Act boundary delineated.